shelialia/tp/docs/UserGuide.md

 <box theme="primary" icon=":mif-question-mark:" style="margin-top:-1em; margin-bottom:0px" seamless>

 Adds a request to an existing guest in the guest list.
+* Request names should be alphanumeric, may include spaces, and must not exceed 75 characters
 * Conditions and features described in the previous section on [edit](#editing-a-guest-edit) command apply.
 * The new request will be **added** to the back of the current request list for the guest.